 We think it’s absolutely AMAZING and get tons of compliments on it.
 That bold splash of orangey-peach color behind all the wood and stainless appliances was just the ticket.

 The flooring was the last of our remodel project.
 We chose ALLURE GRIPSTRIP RESILIENT PLANK FLOORING “White Maple” #97011 for our flooring to replace the existing carpet and linoleum.
-Because it’s not a stock item in The Home Depot, we had to order our specified quantity.
-It took approximately three weeks for us to take delivery, so we had to plan accordingly per our planned stay.

 An important side note…